Recovering individual-level spatial inference from aggregated binary data

 \subsection{Disease Risk Factor Analysis}

-The transformed distributions outlined in the Methods Section are useful for disease risk factor analyses when data have been spatially aggregated to protect privacy.
+The distributional results outlined in the Methods Section are useful for disease risk factor analyses when data have been spatially aggregated.
 Using the transformed distributions enables researchers to recover individual-level inference about how spatial covariates influence the probability of infection.
 We illustrate our proposed methods using disease surveillance data collected to understand and manage the spread of white-nose syndrome (WNS).
-White-nose syndrome is a fungal disease caused by the pathogen \textit{Pseudogymnoascus destructans} that threatens many North American species of bats.
-The earliest documentation of the disease in North America was in 2006 based on photographic evidence from Howes Cave, near Albany, New York (Blehert et al. 2009; Frick et al. 2010).
+As previously mentioned, WNS is a fungal disease caused by the pathogen \textit{P. destructans} that threatens several North American species of bats (Ingersoll, Sewall, and Amelon, 2016).
+The earliest documentation of the disease in North America was in 2006 based on photographic evidence from Howes Cave, near Albany, New York (Blehert et al., 2009; Frick et al., 2010; Hefley et al., 2020).
 The pathogen, \textit{P. destructans}, has since spread throughout the eastern and midwestern United States resulting in high mortality rates among several species of cave-hibernating bats.
 Surveillance for \textit{P. destructans} in the United States began in 2007 using a combination of passive and active surveillance methods.
-Between 2007--2012, samples were obtained from individual bats associated with morbidity or mortality investigations occurring year-round at underground hibernacula or on the above-ground landscape.
-An individual sample consisted of a bat carcass, biopsies of wing skin, or tape lifts of fungal growth on a muzzle.
-A small number of individual samples were also obtained from target species (including \textit{Myotis spp.}, \textit{Perimyotis subflavus}, and \textit{Eptesicus fuscus}) that were admitted to rehabilitation facilities or state diagnostic laboratories for rabies testing from approximately December to May.
+During 2007--2012, samples were obtained from individual bats associated with morbidity or mortality investigations occurring year-round at underground hibernacula or on the above-ground landscape.
+An individual sample consisted of a bat carcass, biopsies of wing skin, or tape lifts of fungal growth on the muzzle.
+A small number of individual samples were also obtained from target species (including \textit{Myotis} spp., \textit{Perimyotis subflavus}, and \textit{Eptesicus fuscus}) that were admitted to rehabilitation facilities or state diagnostic laboratories for rabies testing from approximately December to May.
 A positive or negative diagnosis of WNS in individual bats was determined by observing characteristic histopathologic lesions in skin tissues using light microscopy (Meteyer et al. 2009).
 A diagnosis of `suspect WNS' was assigned to individuals with clinical signs suggestive of the disease that had ambiguous skin histopathology or that had the causative agent (\textit{P. destructans}) detected by fungal culture, fungal tape lift, or polymerase chain reaction in the absence of available or definitive histopathology and regardless of observed clinical signs (Lorch et al. 2010).
 We treated `suspect WNS' diagnoses as positive cases for our analysis.